 Feb 1, 2020: Our tutorial entitled “Hands on Data and Algorithmic Bias in Recommender Systems” has been accepted at 28th ACM Conference on User Modeling, Adaptation and Personalization (UMAP 2020).

 Jan 15, 2020: Our paper entitled “Deep Attention-based Model for Helpfulness Prediction of Healthcare Online Reviews” has been accepted at 1st Workshop on Smart Personal Health Interfaces (SmartPhil 2020).

-Nov 01, 2019: I will be involved in the European Digital UniverCity (EDUC) project, a joint initiative of the University of Potsdam (Germany), Université de Rennes 1, Université Paris-Nanterre (France), Masaryk University (Czech Republic), University of Cagliari (Italy), and University of Pécs (Hungary), selected by the European Commission to envision one of the first European Universities.
+Nov 01, 2019: I will be involved as a WP referral in the European Digital UniverCity (EDUC) project, a joint initiative of the University of Potsdam (Germany), Université de Rennes 1, Université Paris-Nanterre (France), Masaryk University (Czech Republic), University of Cagliari (Italy), and University of Pécs (Hungary), selected by the European Commission to envision one of the first European Universities.
 Please visit the project website for more information.

 Oct 03, 2019: I will be co-organizing the 1st International Workshop on Algorithmic Bias in Search and Recommendation (Bias 2020) to be held as part of the 42nd European Conference on Information Retrieval (ECIR 2020).
 Please visit the workshop website for more information.

 Oct 02, 2019: Our paper entitled “Deep Multi-Biometric Fusion for Audio-Visual User Re-Identification and Verification” has been accepted for publication in the Springer’s book “Selected Papers from the 8th International Conference on Pattern Recognition (ICPRAM 2019)”.